A person holding their credit card in front of their laptop screen showing a sale online - MAP Policies and Holiday Sales: The Discount Dilemma

 If brands choose to allow MAP holidays, they must do it for short, predictable timeframes.
 In other words, a limited-time price decrease around Black Friday is less likely to damage a brand’s value than price decreases throughout the year that aren’t tied to any specific date.

-When granting MAP waivers, brands must also be careful to do it fairly.
+Brands must also be careful when granting MAP waivers, and they must do it fairly.
 Resellers who have access to exclusive MAP holidays may be able to outprice their competitors, leading to an uneven playing field and potentially driving smaller resellers out of business.
 This can ultimately result in a loss of valuable retail partnerships and reduced diversity in the brand's distribution network.

 Another concern is the old slippery slope.
 Implementing MAP holidays may encourage resellers to push for additional exceptions or leniency in other aspects of their agreements with the brand.
 This can weaken the brand's overall bargaining power and make it more difficult to enforce other important aspects of their business relationships, such as marketing guidelines or product exclusivity agreements.
 If you give an inch, don’t let them take a mile.